 In the appliance configuration we can choose the SSO domain name along with the password for the administrator account and the Site name.
 As in the past the SSO name cannot be changed after configuration.
 So let’s choose this one carefully.

 We also have the option to join the Customer Experience Program (CEIP) if desired.

 And a final screen for stage two shows all deisred settings for the virtual Appliance.

 A new message informs us about the changes.
 Lets review them and make sure they look alright before proceeding.

 The installer is now proceeding with the setup of the VMware VCSA.
 In particular by configuring services and staring them.
 This phase can be quite lengthy.
 In my homelab environment the overall was about 20 minutes.
 Your mileage may vary.

-Excellent and relieveing message about the successful setup.
-As suggested from the wizard we can now browse the VMware vCenter Appliance with the defaul address http://VCSA_FQDN:443.
+Excellent and relieving message about the successful setup.
+As suggested from the wizard we can now browse the VMware vCenter Appliance with the default address http://VCSA_FQDN:443.